Chapter 1: The hiring process: how to hire staff

 - entitlements such as leave and holidays, holiday work pay, and more

-Other terms of employment included in the agreement are benefits the employee is entitled to receive, how employment relationship problems will be resolved, notice periods when terminating employment, trial or probation periods, the provisions governing what occurs in the event that the business is restructured or sold, and the confidentiality clauses.
+Other terms of employment included in the agreement are the benefits to which the employee is entitled, the process by which issues arising from the employment relationship will be resolved, the notice periods to be observed when terminating employment, the trial or probation periods, the provisions governing what occurs in the event that the business is restructured or sold, and the confidentiality clauses.

 Make a formal offer

 After you have finished drafting the agreement, it is time to make the job offer to the candidate that you have selected.

 Give them sufficient time to think about your offer and obtain an independent opinion regarding the agreement, and make sure they are aware of when you will require a decision from them.

 It is possible that the candidate you have chosen will not immediately accept the offer you have made, so you should be prepared to answer any questions they may have and negotiate any terms they choose.
 After you and the potential employee have reached a consensus on the alterations, the employment agreement needs to be signed by both of you.
 You should give a copy of the signed agreement to the employee, and you should also keep a copy of it for your own records.

 When you have excellent workers, you also have enormous obligations.
 Find out more about the duties that come with being an employer and how to fulfil them.